lafka/tavern/README.md

 # Tavern is a RESTfull toolkit wrapped around cowboy

+## Deprecation

+This project is deprecated since it's no longer maintained or used.
+There are plenty of other solutions to this problem with much better libraries.

+## Main Goal

 The main goal is to provide easy handling of different content types through common a common marshalling structure.
 There is aslo a API that can be hooked onto to control what content-types